 On the other hand, many products are not covered by this recycling system and are therefore not to be taken back to the pharmacy.
 This is the case for food supplements, special foods (for adults and infants), medical devices (dressings, condoms, compresses, contact lenses, etc.), chemicals and veterinary products.
 Cosmetics (shampoos, perfumes, moisturisers and sun creams, make-up, etc.), glasses, prostheses, thermometers and X-rays are also not covered.

 Finally, used needles and syringes are classified as infectious waste and need to be disposed of differently.
 Used needles or sharps should be collected in a designated sharps bin that can be acquired on prescription from a GP or pharmacist.
 When full, the bin can be collected for disposal by your local council.

 How to properly dispose of your medicines?

 The first step in recycling medications is to sort through your medicine cabinet and identify expired or unused products that can be returned to the pharmacy.
 It is advisable to do this every six months to ensure that you keep only those that are in date and still in use, especially if you are on a regular course of prescription medicine.

 The second step is to separate the cardboard packaging and paper inserts from the medicines.
 Even if only one tablet or capsule remains in the blister pack, pharmacies collect it for disposal.
 However, the blister packs themselves are not recyclable and should be placed in the waste bin when empty.
 The cardboard box and paper leaflets that come with the medicines should be disposed of at home in the recycling bin.

 Finally, the third and last step is to take them to the pharmacy.
 All pharmacies are obliged to accept back unwanted medicines from patients, so all you need to do is to go to the pharmacy closest to you!

-Why safely dispose of or recycle your medicines and other health products?
+Why safely dispose of your medicines and other health products?